Bachelor of Science Degree, Natural Sciences Major

 To prepare for the competitive entrance requirements of physical therapy graduate schools, PCC students receive an excellent foundation both in science and in the practical aspects of patient care.
 A broad liberal arts education develops skills in decision making and communication.
 Bible-based classes equip students with a well-developed system of ethics to incorporate into their practice.

-Students complete two invaluable physical therapy internships, comprising 80 documented hours observing a licensed physical therapist.
+Students may choose to complete two physical therapy internships, comprising 80 documented hours observing a licensed physical therapist.
 With solid training and a strong biblical foundation, graduates excel both in graduate school and in the physical therapy career.

 PCC prepared me to become a professional by helping me reach for a higher standard in every area of my life.
 PCC gave me a Christ-centered education and helped me become a motivated, disciplined, responsible, and moral individual.
 The faculty expected excellence in my studies—an excellence I know many of my graduate school peers were never held to.